 - To use whole eggs instead of the egg whites in this recipe, you can sub two medium-size whole eggs for the egg whites.

 - Use leftover turkey at Thanksgiving or Christmas to make these awesome turkey cakes!
-To make 6-8 cake you would need about 3-4 cups of shredded/chopped turkey or chicken.
+To make 6-8 cakes you would need about 3-4 cups of shredded/chopped turkey or chicken.

 - To freeze the chicken cakes mix up the batch per the recipe.
 Once you have the cakes made place them on a parchment-lined baking sheet and place them in the freezer until frozen solid.
 Next, take the frozen cakes and place them in a freezer bag and label them with recipe name, cooking instructions, and date.
 Let thaw mostly before cooking when ready to use.